goschtl/zope/bluebream/website/docs/v1.0/manual/browserresource.rst

       image="img.png"
       permission="zope.ManageContent" />

-Line 3: As you can see, instead of the file attribute we use the image one.
+- Line 3: As you can see, instead of the file attribute we use the image one.
 Internally this will create an Image object, which is able to detect the content type and returns it correctly.
 There is a third possible attribute named template.
 If specified, a Page Template that is executed when the resource is called.
 Note that only one of file, image, or template attributes can be specified inside a resource directive.

-Line 4: A final optional attribute is the "permission" one must have to view the resource.
+- Line 4: A final optional attribute is the ``permission`` one must have to view the resource.
 To demonstrate the security, I set the permission required for viewing the image to zope.ManageContent, so that you must log in as an administrator/manager to be able to view it.
 The default of the attribute is zope.Public so that everyone can see the resource.

 Directory Resource